Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 # Outstanding issues

 Right now there are two outstanding issues.
-The one mentioned above, where you can't nest indexes and true/false notations.
-And the other is a submitted issue in which it's described that it's not possible to use something like this:
+The one mentioned above, where you can’t nest indexes and true/false notations.
+And the other is a submitted issue in which it’s described that it’s not possible to use something like this:

 ~~~
 $.phoneNumbers[?(@[0].type == 'home')]
 ~~~

-Which basically boils down to the fact that Jsonpath can't handle nested lists like these:
+Which basically boils down to the fact that Jsonpath can’t handle nested lists like these:

 ~~~json
 {